‘It just startles you’: Several car windows smashed at Wichita park

 “There were other vehicles also in the parking lot who had their windows smashed as well,” said Balman.

-Wichita Police say there’s nearly three thousand larcenies from autos this year.
+Wichita police say there’s nearly 3,000 larcenies from autos this year.
 Lieutenant Scott Brunow estimates one third of these are purses and wallets.

 “Just earlier today we had another car just south of Buffalo Park on Maize as well that was broken into,” said Lt.
 Scott Brunow, Wichita Police.